-Before we get started, let’s cut to the chase and let it be known that for most ostomates, a stoma has little effect over the ability to enjoy sex, regardless of sexual preferences or lifestyle before surgery.
+Before we get started, let’s cut to the chase: for most ostomates, a stoma has little or no effect on the ability to enjoy sex, regardless of sexual preferences or lifestyle before surgery.

 Sexuality and ostomy are complex subjects with many facets: the physical, emotional, and psychological pressures are major influences in ones’ life.
-Let’s break down these issues down to discuss the physical considerations (both after surgery and ongoing) and then the psychological and emotional considerations for sex and ostomy.
+Below, we will break down these issues to directly discuss the physical considerations (both after surgery and ongoing), and then the psychological and emotional considerations for sex and ostomy.

-There are many potential physical issues with sex within the first few months after surgery for a new ostomate.
-Depending on the type of surgeries done, medications administered, and what parts were affected is going to determine the viability of your sex life.
-But most of the anxieties of post-surgery ostomates about sex are alleviated after a few months and most find they can have sex just the same as before they had their surgery.
+For a new ostomate, the first few months after surgery can present many unique physical challenges.
+Depending on the type of surgeries performed, medications administered, and which body parts are affected will determine how soon you can perform sexual intercourse.
+Most anxieties of post-surgery ostomates about sex are alleviated after a few months, and over time, as the body heals, most will find they can have sex just the same as before they had their surgery.

-3) Inability to achieve an erection / lubrication / orgasm.
+- Inability to achieve an erection / lubrication / orgasm

 - For a partner of a new Ostomate, being supportive and patient are the best things you can do.

-– Be patient, sex drive and the bits-and-pieces will usually rebound to full function again.
+- Don’t fret – sex drive and the bits-and-pieces usually rebound to full function again.

 - Intercourse can be painful the first couple times after surgery, especially if you haven’t had any for several weeks/months.